MalteseWarrior/MalteseWarrior/README.md

 - **CAD Software:** SolidWorks, Fusion, AutoCAD
 - **Program Design Tools:** Unity, Inkscape, Procreate

+🥅 **2025 Goals**
+- Become proficient in Streamlit
+- Get through another semester of Aerospace Engineering 💪

 ⭐ **About me:**

-I am enjoy exploring the interchanging possibilities between Aerospace Engineering and Computing.
-Whether those possibilities are coding, CAD modeling, or digitial design.
-I always look forward to solving new challenges and expanding my skills and knowledges.
+I enjoy exploring the interchanging possibilities between Aerospace Engineering and Computing.
+Whether those possibilities are coding, CAD modeling, or digital design.
+I look forward to solving new challenges and expanding my skills and knowledge.
 And, I have a Maltese, hence the username!

 🎉 **Fun Fact:**